Kevin D. Cacabelos

 Overview

-Kevin Cacabelos represents clients across the fields of education, artificial intelligence, and technology, in both state and federal courts.
-Kevin provides counsel on a range of issues for universities and educational institutions such as Title VI and Section 504.
+Kevin Cacabelos focuses on education, artificial intelligence, and technology law, representing clients in both state and federal courts.
+His experience spans a wide array of legal issues, particularly those affecting universities and educational institutions, including compliance with Title VI and Section 504.

 Career & Education